A path model for MV polytopes in type A_n: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Stéphane Gaussent for many helpful discussions on path models and MV polytopes, as well as for his valuable suggestions during the revision of this paper.
-I also thank Mikhail Gorsky for insightful conversations on Hall algebras and for his helpful comments on the manuscript.
-I am also grateful to Petra Schwer and Paul Philippe for discussions related to subword complexes.
+I thank Mikhail Gorsky for insightful conversations on Hall algebras and for his helpful comments on the manuscript.
+I also thank Petra Schwer and Paul Philippe for discussions related to subword complexes.
 This work was financially supported by the doctoral contract of Université Jean Monnet Saint-Étienne.